UFC Fight Night: Assuncao vs. Moraes 2: Predictions & Analysis

 A few statistical edges stand out.
 Moicano throws significantly more leather — a 1.4 sig. strike per minute gap.
 Moicano is far more active with takedowns, averaging 1.2 more per 15 minutes.
 Moicano has tighter striking defense, making opponents miss more often.

 The Pick: Renato Moicano over Jose Aldo.
-We're leaning Moicano here at 70%, a solid but not overwhelming edge.
-The market implies 43% for Aldo, but our model sees only 30%.
-That 13-point gap favoring Moicano is worth watching.
+The model gives Moicano a slight nod at 61% — this could easily go either way.
+The market implies 43% for Aldo, but our model sees only 39%.
+That 4-point gap favoring Moicano is worth watching.

 Demian Maia vs Lyman Good